fooplugins/fooconvert/readme.txt

 = 0.0.12 =
 * Date Updated : 9 Nov 2024
-* Added event table to the database to store conversion events for each widget.
+* Added event table to the database to store conversion events for each popup.

 = 0.0.11 =
 * Date Updated : 2 Nov 2024
 * Fixed demo content.
-* Lots of updates to the widgets!
+* Lots of updates to the popups!

 = 0.0.10 =
 * Fixed wrong redirect after plugin activation.